Mattehub/hoi/docs/theory.rst

 The toolbox include different metrics to study the integration of information.
-One of this metrics is :math:`\psi`, that measure the synergy that a set of variables carry about their own future,  :class:`hoi.metrics.psi_syn`.
+One of this metrics is :math:`\psi`, that measure the synergy that a set of variables carry about their own future,  :class:`hoi.metrics.psi_synergy`.
 Within the approximation of Minimum
 Mutual Information (MMI), it can be computed in the following way: